harshitmamgain/Azure-Projects/Webapp with Autoscaling/README.md

 # Implementing WebApp with Autoscaling

-In this Project, I have created a 'Hello World' application on WebApp and configured Autoscaling for this application.
+In this project, I created a 'Hello World' application on Azure App Service and configured autoscaling to ensure optimal performance and availability.
+This included setting up an autoscaling rule based on CPU percentage, allowing the application to automatically scale-out as needed to handle increased traffic and demand.
+These measures help to ensure a seamless user experience and prevent potential downtime during periods of high traffic or demand.

 # Project Details
  - The services that were used during the course of this Projects are as follows:
      - Powershell
      - App Service
      - Deployment Slots
+     - GitHub
      - Autoscaling the App Service Plan by Scaling Out
-- Please refer to the DOC file for a detailed report.

 # Steps